slatedocs/slate/source/includes/_organizations.md

 domain | string | The website name of the organization.
 This is used by Affinity to automatically associate person objects with an organization. person_ids | string[] | An array of unique identifiers of person that are associated with the organization global | boolean | Returns whether this organization is a part of Affinity's global dataset of organizations.
-This is always false if the organization was created by you.
+This is always false if the organization was created by you. list_entries | ListEntry[] | An array of list entry resources associated with the organization, only returned as part of the [Get a specific organization](#get-a-specific-organization) endpoint.

 ## Search for organizations